W. R. Berkley Corporation (WRB) Upgraded Issued by Wall Street Gurus

-W. R. Berkley Corporation (NYSE:WRB) went down by -0.47% from its latest closing price compared to the recent 1-year high of $72.67.
-The company’s stock price has collected 4.90% of gains in the last five trading sessions.
+W. R. Berkley Corporation (NYSE:WRB) went down by -4.82% from its latest closing price compared to the recent 1-year high of $73.20.
+The company’s stock price has collected -3.80% of loss in the last five trading sessions.

 Is It Worth Investing in W. R. Berkley Corporation (NYSE :WRB) Right Now?

-W. R. Berkley Corporation (NYSE:WRB) scored a price-to-earnings ratio above its average ratio, recording 17.48 x from its present earnings ratio.
-Plus, the 36-month beta value for WRB is at 0.61.
-Opinions of the stock are interesting as 9 analysts out of 16 who provided ratings for W. R. Berkley Corporation declared the stock was a “buy,” while 1 rated the stock as “overweight,” 4 rated it as “hold,” and 1 as “sell.”
+W. R. Berkley Corporation (NYSE:WRB) scored a price-to-earnings ratio above its average ratio, recording 16.90 x from its present earnings ratio.
+Plus, the 36-month beta value for WRB is at 0.60.

 Top 5 Cheap Stocks to Own Right Now